TheAfifoluwa/QDX_Assessment/README.md

 ### Cucumber Integration
 Cucumber is integrated into the Cypress framework using the cypress-cucumber-preprocessor plugin.
 This allows you to write your test cases in a human-readable format using Gherkin syntax.

-## Reporting

-### Mocha Reporter
-This framework uses the Mocha reporter to generate detailed test reports.
-The reports are saved in the reports directory.